 A few remarks are in order regarding the range of validity of these methods.
 Firstly, even if the method is correct in the asymptotic limit of infinite sample size, a real-world application is limited by the size of $p(h|\boldsymbol{z}_p,\textrm{alt})/p(h|\boldsymbol{z}_p,\textrm{nom})$ as a function of the parton-level momenta $\boldsymbol{z}_p$.
 If the alternate scenario strongly differs in terms of helicity configurations or kinematic dependence, this ratio can become very large.
-Because the statistical power of the helicity-aware reweighted sample corresponds to the nominal sample, the relative statistical uncertainty in the affected phase-space can grow arbitrarily, sometimes entirely removing the feasibility of helicity-aware reweighting.
+Since the statistical power of the helicity-aware reweighted sample corresponds to the nominal sample, the relative statistical uncertainty in the affected phase-space can grow arbitrarily, sometimes entirely removing the feasibility of helicity-aware reweighting.
 In practice, this is reflected by large event weights.

-Secondly, we remark that the requirement of a similar phase-space density of the alternate and the nominal hypothesis applies beyond SMEFT reweighting.
-For example, reweighting can not be used for scanning mass values far outside of the width of a resonance.
+Secondly, we note that the requirement of a similar phase-space density of the alternate and the nominal hypothesis applies beyond SMEFT reweighting.
+For example, reweighting cannot be used for scanning mass values far outside of the width of a resonance.

-Finally, we remark that similar to the case of helicity, a choice is needed for the reweighting according to the (leading) color assignment of an event, which must be defined in the presence of a mixed perturbative expansion (\emph{e.g.}, the VBF process at LO with both QCD and QED amplitudes included).
-So far, only color-ignorant re-weighting has been implemented which, in fact, limits the applicability of re-weighting to BSM models that leave the relative contributions of color assignments within a process unaffected by the Wilson coefficients.
-Color-aware re-weighting is a theoretical possibility --even if currently not implemented-- with the same limitations and advantages as in the case of helicity, as far as the hard-scatter parton level is concerned.
-The color assignment, however, has a substantial and direct impact on the parton-shower simulation, warranting careful and process-dependent validation in case, e.g., four-fermion operators are used.
+Finally, we remark that, similar to the case of helicity, a choice is needed for reweighting according to the (leading) color assignment of an event, which must be defined in the presence of a mixed perturbative expansion (\emph{e.g.}, the VBF process at LO with both QCD and QED amplitudes included).
+So far, only color-ignorant reweighting has been implemented, which, in fact, limits the applicability of reweighting to BSM models that leave the relative contributions of color assignments within a process unaffected by the WCs.
+Color-aware reweighting is a theoretical possibility--though currently not implemented--with the same limitations and advantages as in the case of helicity, as far as the hard-scatter parton level is concerned.
+The color assignment, however, has a substantial and direct impact on the parton-shower simulation, warranting careful and process-dependent validation in cases where, e.g., four-fermion operators are used.